CuddlyBunion341/cuddlybunion341.github.io/src/content/blog/hotwire-outside-rails.md

 ---
 title: "Extending Hotwire beyond Ruby on Rails"
 publishedAt: 2024-08-03
-description: "Implementing Turbo Streams in a BunJS application"
+description: "Discover how to implement Hotwire's Turbo Streams and Stimulus in a BunJS application, proving that reactive web development isn't exclusive to Rails.
+Learn to build real-time chat functionality using WebSockets, Turbo Streams for DOM updates, and Stimulus controllers for interactive behavior.
+A practical guide that demonstrates the versatility of Hotwire technologies beyond the Ruby ecosystem."
 heroImage: "https://images.unsplash.com/photo-1541358150975-668b4a0531c4?q=80&w=2874&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D"
 tags: ["bunjs", "hotwire", "websockets"]
 ---